 Patients should be identified prominently in the medical record as carriers and should carry a card verifying the carrier state and precautions to be observed.

 A high-carbohydrate diet may decrease the risk of acute attacks.
 A high-carbohydrate diet or a lump of sugar every hour may help relieve symptoms of an acute attack.
 Prolonged use should be avoided in order to decrease risk of obesity and dental caries.

 Patients who experience recurrent and predictable attacks (typically women with attacks related to the menstrual cycle) may benefit from prophylactic heme therapy given shortly before the expected onset.
 There is no standardized regimen; a specialist should be consulted.
 Frequent premenstrual attacks in some women are aborted by administration of a gonadotropin-releasing hormone agonist plus low-dose estrogen.
 Low-dose oral contraceptives are sometimes used successfully, but the progestin component is likely to exacerbate the porphyria.

 To prevent renal damage, chronic hypertension should be treated aggressively (using safe drugs).
 Patients with evidence of impaired renal function are referred to a nephrologist.
 Recent anecdotal experience indicates that tolvaptan, an ADH blocker, is helpful in the management of hyponatremia during acute attacks.

 The incidence of hepatocellular cancer is high among carriers of acute porphyria, especially in patients with active disease.
 Patients who are > 50 should undergo yearly or twice yearly surveillance, including liver screening with ultrasonography.
 Early intervention can be curative and increases life expectancy.

-Last full review/revision March 2013 by Herbert L. Bonkovsky; Vinaya Maddukuri, MD
+Last full review/revision March 2013 by Herbert L. Bonkovsky, MD; Vinaya Maddukuri, MD